Skip to main content

 Connect with us: Instagram

-Members of the Exploratory Studies Village
+Exploratory Studies Village (ESV)

 The Exploratory Studies Village is for students entering the university who are undecided about their major.
 A year of guided inquiry and exploration, coupled with one-on-one sessions with their academic advisor, helps move students through the career planning and decision-making process.
 Students must be in the Exploratory Studies Program to participate.
 In this village, you will:

-• Enjoy a location close to your academic advisors
+• Enjoy a location close to your academic advisors.

 • Owen hall is home to the Exploratory Studies Village.